romnn/simulators/NATIVE.md

 ## Native benchmarking

-Native profiling and SASS benchmarking SASS
+This guide describes how to run native profiling and generate SASS traces

 - Clone repo